 The blog also recounts the generosity and heroism of refugee health care workers, including a Rwandan refugee nurse working with COVID-19 patients in Kenya, an Iraqi refugee nurse working in the COVID-19 quarantine ward in a hospital in Iran, and a Syrian refugee in the United Kingdom who disinfects COVID-19 wards in hospitals.

 In fact, refugees and migrants are essential workers in a wide variety of jobs, from health care to agriculture.
 Stories of refugees contributing food, health-care supplies, and other essential goods abound.
 Nevertheless, they may not always be eligible for the benefits that citizens receive or may have difficulty accessing them, especially during this pandemic.

 Refugees continue to serve as front-line workers during the pandemic.
 A Syrian refugee granted asylum in England is giving back as a hospital worker and fundraiser.
 Refugee tailors and artisans are making face masks and protective gear for health-care workers.

-Refugees are serving as doctors and health-care workers, exposing themselves to danger in the interest of assisting their new countries.
-They are also making protective masks.
 In some nations, however, refugees with medical skills are unable to assist with the pandemic because of their tenuous legal status and antedated credentialing rules.
 In the developing world, refugee-led organizations are working to protect refugees from the virus, filling gaps in service to them.
 In Kakuma camp in Kenya, a Burundian refugee has been making and selling soap at a reduced price for refugees in the camp.

 Syrian refugees who have fled persecution in their homeland are contributing to the fight against COVID-19 in their new homeland of Germany.